How to Buy Bitcoin for Your Child

 This is the most important decision and the one most parents skip.

-- Hardware wallet (most secure, requires some setup).
-A Coldcard, Trezor, or Ledger device stores your keys offline.
+• Hardware wallet (strong security, requires some setup).
+A Trezor or Coldcard device stores your keys offline.
 Nobody can hack what isn't connected to the internet.
 This is what I recommend for anything you're holding long-term for your kids.
 (Full setup walkthrough in our wallet guide.)

-- Multisig custody (advanced, maximum security).
+• Multisig custody (advanced, more redundancy).
 Services like Unchained let you set up 2-of-3 multisig vaults.
 You hold 2 keys, they hold 1 as backup.
 Overkill for $50/month, but worth considering once you've stacked a meaningful amount.

 What are the tax rules for buying Bitcoin for a child?